 Knowing the facts about blood pressure is an important step in dealing with it.
 Blood pressure is the force created as the heart pumps blood and moves it through the blood vessels.
-This continuous blood flow provides the body with oxygen and nutrients it needs.
+This continuous blood flow provides the body with the oxygen and nutrients it needs.
 In short, it keeps a person alive.
 Understanding what blood pressure is and its role in keeping one alive and healthy helps a person see how problems with the blood vessels or arteries may create high blood pressure and harm one’s health.

-The normal blood pressure:
+The normal blood pressure

 A blood pressure reading measures the force of blood as it presses against the walls of your arteries.
-It is made up of two numbers that denotes the force of blood as the heart is pumping and as the heart is resting and filling up with blood.
+It is made up of two numbers that denote the force of blood as the heart is pumping and as the heart is resting and filling up with blood.

 The top number is the systolic blood pressure which is a measure of the force while the heart pumps.
 A normal healthy systolic blood pressure is 140 or below.
 The bottom number is the diastolic blood pressure which is a measure of the force while the heart is at rest-that is between heart pumps or contractions.
 A normal, healthy diastolic blood pressure is 90 or below.

-The blood pressure changes normally:
+The blood pressure changes normally

 While the diastolic blood pressure usually stays at about the same level all the time, the systolic blood pressure changes frequently.
 These variations represent the body’s normal response to daily activities and stress.
-When one exerts physically such as in lifting a sack of rice or running, the blood pressure goes up.
+When one exerts physically such as lifting a sack of rice or running, the blood pressure goes up.
 When one sleeps or rests quietly, the blood pressure goes down.

-When blood pressure is too high:
+When blood pressure is too high

 When the blood pressure is too high, that is, rises and remains above the normal range, blood cannot flow freely through the arteries and the heart has to pump harder than it should.
 Why one develops high blood pressure or hypertension is not entirely clear.
 Sometimes it is due to hormonal problems or conditions present at birth that can be corrected.
 Although usually, the cause of high blood pressure is unknown, the effects are not.
 Left uncontrolled, high blood pressure can lead to several serious health problems and even death.